berryny/uofcovid19/README.md

 ```
 npm install express cors mongoose dotenv
 ```
+    - [express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+    - [CORS](https://expressjs.com/en/resources/middleware/cors.html) is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
     - [Mongoose ](https://mongoosejs.com/docs/) elegant mongodb object modeling for node.js
 - Install [Nodemon](https://nodemon.io/) is a utility depended on by over 1.5 million projects, that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
 ```